-Figure \ref{fig:ppk2} indicates that when the sample size is larger than $6$, the PPK loss function suffers from the multi-optima problem.
-Figure \ref{fig:ppk2}-(b) shows that when the sample size is $6$, one may distinguish between the global minimum and the local minimum near $1.855$ by an effective optimization algorithm.
-However, \ref{fig:ppk2}-(c-d) show that when the sample size is larger than $15$, it becomes extremely hard to find the global minimum by any optimization algorithm.
-It can be seen from the PPK loss function that the proposed method can solve this problem that PK calibration faced with.
-The number of local optimal points of the PPK.NLO loss functions are $4$, and values of the local minima are different.
-Although the PPK.Amp loss functions have more than $4$ local optimal points, the global minimizer can be evaluated effectively by some optimization method, like the quasi-Newton optimization methods with multiple initial points .
+Figure \ref{fig:ppk2} shows that when the sample size is larger than $6$, the PPK loss function has several extrema.
+Figure \ref{fig:ppk2}-(b) shows that when the sample size is $6$, one may discriminate the global minimum from the local minimum near $1.855$ by an effective optimization algorithm.
+However, Figs. \ref{fig:ppk2}-(c-d) show that when the sample size is larger than $15$, it becomes extremely hard to find the global minimum by any optimization algorithm.
+It can be seen that using the PPK loss function solves this problem.
+The number of local optima for the PPK.NLO loss functions is $4$, and the values of the local minima are different.
+Although the PPK.Amp loss functions have more than $4$ local optimal points, the global minimizer may be evaluated effectively by some optimization method, e.g. the quasi-Newton optimization methods with multiple initial points.

-Because $NLO(L)$ counts number of local optimal points of $L$, the BIC-type criterion favors to $\eta$ that decrease the number of local optimal points of the PPK loss function.
-This leads to the fact that $\eta_{NLO}$ is larger than $\eta_{Amp}$ as shown in Table \ref{tab:gamma} and PPK.NLO loss functions have less local optimal points than PPK.Amp loss functions as shown in Figure \ref{fig:ppk2}.
-Moreover, $\eta_{NLO}$ and $\eta_{Amp}$ are increasing when the sample size becomes large.
-The reason is that it becomes much harder to pick out the global minimum of the PK loss function with the increasing of $n$.
+As it follows from its definition, and from the fact that $NLO(L)$ counts the number of local optima, the BIC-like criterion looks for values of $\eta$ that decrease the number of local optimal points of the PPK loss function.
+As a consequence, $\eta_{NLO}$ is larger than $\eta_{Amp}$ as shown in Table \ref{tab:gamma}, and PPK.NLO loss functions have less local optima than the PPK.Amp one, as shown in Figure \ref{fig:ppk2}.
+Moreover, $\eta_{NLO}$ and $\eta_{Amp}$ are increasing with the sample size.
+The reason is that it becomes much harder to pick out the global minimum of the PK loss function for increasing $n$.

-To compare the performance of the PPK calibration with the KO's calibration (KO), the $L_2$ calibration ($L_2$), the least square calibration (LS), the scaled Gaussian process model calibration (SGP) and the projected kernel calibration (PK), we repeat the process of calibration 100 times for each method, and show the box-plots of $\hat\theta$ in Figure \ref{fig:ppk3}.
-Because the PK calibration will be easily trapped in a local optimal solution of the PPK loss function, we narrow the search space of the PK calibration to $[0,0.5]$.
+Let us now compare the performance of the PPK calibration with that of KO's calibration (KO), $L_2$ calibration ($L_2$), least square calibration (LS), scaled Gaussian process model calibration (SGP), and projected kernel calibration (PK).
+To this aim, we repeat the process of calibration 100 times for each method, and show the box-plots of $\hat\theta$ in Figure \ref{fig:ppk3}.
+Since the PK calibration is easily trapped in a local optimal solution of the PPK loss function, we narrow the search space of the PK calibration to $[0,0.5]$.